MarcoYou/MarcoYou.github.io/_posts/2020-12-06-01-Econometrics.md

 [comment]: <> <p align="center"> <img src="/image/file_name.png" alt="file_name" width="460" height="260"> </p>
 ---

-This note is a note for introduction to master level Econometrics.
+This is an introduction to master level Econometrics.
 It covers linear regression with single and multiple regressors, non-linear effects and models for panel data.
 It also introduces non parametric techniques applied to density estimation and regression.
-Applications and examples are developed using R, a language for statistical computing and graphics released under the terms of the GNU General Public License developed by the Free Software Foundation.
+Applications and examples are developed using R and Python.